tldr-pages/tldr/pages/common/git-replace.md

 # git replace

-> Create, list, delete refs to replace objects.
+> Create, list, and delete refs to replace objects.
 > More information: <https://git-scm.com/docs/git-replace>.

 - Replace any commit with a different one, rest commits unchanged: